 TO APPLY FOR A BERKELEY FILM FOUNDATION GRANT

-Applicants will be required to submit the following items:
+Applicants will be required to include the following items:

 Grant Applications: Only the online application will be accepted, do not submit hand written applications.
-(Application, resume and budget MUST be in PDF Format)
+(Application, resume and budget MUST completed online using the above link)

-Budget: Please attach your project budget for consideration.
+Budget: Please include your project budget for consideration when completing the application.
 If applying for a distribution grant, please provide a detailed distribution budget and the total production cost.

 For Animation, Narratives, Short & Long Form Documentaries: Provide a maximum 10 minute clip as a VIMEO LINK to your project.
 If a password is needed, use: BFF.
 (For Animation or Narratives – provide a PDF storyboard and up to 20 pages of script as a PDF.)

 Grants will be approved by the Berkeley FILM Foundation Board of Directors acting upon the recommendations of the Grant Review Panel.
 The Grant Review Panel is comprised of six industry media professionals distinguished in their respective artistic fields.